porres/pd-else/README.md

 The goal of ELSE also outgrew the didactic material and includes now objects not necessarily depicted in the computer music examples.
 Moreover, even basic elements from Pd Vanilla are being redesigned into new objects.
 So that's it, ELSE is becoming a quite big library and keeps growing and growing.

-It will still take a little while for ELSE to stabilize into a final version.
-For now, it's at an early "Beta" stage of development, where drastic changes may occur and backwards compatibility is not guaranteed until a final release is available.
+ELSE has been in active development for over 5 years but it will still take a little while for it to stabilize into a final version.
+For now, it's at a "Release Candidate" stage of development, where changes may occur and backwards compatibility is not guaranteed until a final release is available.